-Bellevue College offers an Associate in Arts degree program that provides educational and clinical experience as preparation for employment and national certification as a diagnostic medical sonographer.
+Bellevue College offers an Associate of Applied Science (AAS) degree program that provides educational and clinical experience as preparation for employment and national certification as a diagnostic medical sonographer.
 Our program has a selective admissions program which includes specific procedures and requirements that differ from other programs.
 These must be followed closely in order to be considered for the program.

 Diagnostic medical sonographers, echocardiographers, and vascular technologists are a highly skilled individuals qualified by academic and clinical experience to provide diagnostic imaging services using ultrasound and related diagnostic techniques.
 Graduates are eligible to apply for and take the American Registry of Diagnostic Medical Sonographers’ National Certification examination.

-The Diagnostic Ultrasound Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
-The program has been placed on Probationary Accreditation as of September 18, 2020.
-Commission on Accreditation Of Allied Health Education Programs (CAAHEP) 9355 – 113th St. N, #7709, Seminole, FL 33775 Tel: (727) 210-2350 Fax: (727) 210-2354
+The Diagnostic Ultrasound Technology programs (Adult Cardiac concentration) is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).

 Bellevue College is accredited by the Northwest Commission on Colleges and Universities (NWCCU)